centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ### Updates responses

 All updates return the same type of response. `<success>` can be true or false.
-If success is false, the `<errors>` might contain useful information why it failed.
-The `<notices>` sometimes contain information, but that is normal and does not mean something went wrong.
+If success is false, `<errors>` contains useful information why it failed. `<notices>` may contain additional information, both for successful and failed information.

 ```xml
 <success>true</success>